hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > His full permission now for wearing it.

-But although he has refrained from naming the parties, yet, he trusts they will be easily discovered by their condemnation of the work and abuse of the Author; for like the creaking wheel in the fable, it is very natural for them to cry out under affliction.
+But although he has refrained from naming the parties, yet, he trusts they will be easily discovered by their condemnation of the work and abuse of the author; for like the creaking wheel in the fable, it is very natural for them to cry out under affliction.

 > If he's condemned by those he meant to hit,
 >